 Vic Lewis Band Festival

-Canmore Collegiate High School; The Recreation Centre
+Canmore Collegiate High School; Canmore Recreation Centre

 Each November, the Rockies come alive with the sound of music, as concert and jazz band members strike up the bands!
-The artsPlace Vic Lewis International Band Festival is a two-day, non-competitive event for junior high and high school bands.
+The artsPlace Vic Lewis International Band Festival is a three-day, non-competitive event for junior high and high school bands.
 Our focus is learning, with instruction delivered by an international faculty of top-tier professional musicians and educators.

 Contact Person: Tracey Wilkins